GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent

-In this section, we propose gradient-based decision trees (GDTs) as a novel approach to learn DTs.
-We introduce a new DT representation and a corresponding algorithm that allows learning hard, axis-aligned DTs with gradient descent.
+In this section, we introduce GradTree.
+We present a new DT representation and a novel algorithm that allows learning hard, axis-aligned DTs with gradient descent.
 More specifically, we will use backpropagation with a straight-through (ST) operator (Section~\ref{ssec:adjusted_backprop}) on a dense DT representation (Section~\ref{ssec:dense_rep}) to adjust the model parameters during the training.
-Furthermore, our novel tree routing (Section~\ref{ssec:training}) allows an efficient optimization of all parameters over a complete batch with a single set of matrix operations.
+Furthermore, our novel tree routing (Section~\ref{ssec:training}) allows an efficient optimization of all parameters over an entire batch with a single set of matrix operations.